-If your software delivery team uses Kanban to manage and visualize your workflow, you can still take advantage of Tracker’s features.
+If your software delivery team uses Kanban, or some adaptation of it like “Scrumban”, to manage and visualize your workflow, you can still take advantage of Tracker’s features.
 Tracker is a “pull” scheduling system, like Kanban (and indeed Scrum) — it pulls in stories to fill the team’s WIP limit, based on velocity.

 In Kanban, using point estimates for stories and planning work in iterations is optional, and Tracker allows you this flexibility.
 If you don’t want iterations, estimate all feature-type stories as 0 and Tracker will keep its default velocity setting.
 Tracker will not calculate any iterations in the project Backlog, though they will appear in the Done panel, grouping stories based on their acceptance date.

 If you do want iterations in your project Backlog, you can use the same non-zero point estimate value for all stories.
 You can create your own custom point scale with a single point value if desired.
 Tracker will pull stories automatically into your Current iteration based on your project’s velocity.